lucia67/Test-version/README.md

-when/which/for how long internal travel was prevented when/which/for how long businesses were closed when/which/for how long central isolation was adopted when/which/for how long covid mass testing polict was enacted
+when/which/for how long internal travel was prevented when/which/for how long businesses were closed when/which/for how long central isolation was adopted when/which/for how long mass covid testing policy was enacted